bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 generates a very large amount of logs.

 ### Make sure required build tools are installed
-If the compilation process complains about a too not being installed or a command not being found then it may be necessary to install that utility on your build host.
+If the compilation process complains about a tool not being installed or a command not being found then it may be necessary to install that utility on your build host.